Always Be Communicating Value

 • Examples.

+The STAR technique is similar way to tell a story of accomplishments.
+Describe the Situation, Task, Action taken and Results.
 Showcase your homerun accomplishments and highlight their value with numbers when possible.
 For example: “reduce training time by 50% with interactive training program.”

 Quanitify results with numbers: how much, how big, how many…